 Adolescence marks the change from being a puppy to becoming an adult.
 In dogs, it can start any time between six and 12 months and can end between 18 and 24 months.
 During this time, there are dramatic hormonal changes and a reorganisation of the brain.

 Do dogs go through a rebellious stage?

 These hormonal changes can make adolescent dogs appear less obedient.
-However, what's really happening is that they're increasingly motivated to explore, interact and run, and they also have a greater need to interact with their environment and the people in it.
+However, what's really happening is that they're increasingly motivated to explore, interact and run.
+They also have a greater need to interact with their environment and the people in it.

 Just like human teenagers, adolescent dogs have the energy and motivation to do more.
 More exploration, more play, more interaction with their friends (humans and non-humans!), but they lack the necessary knowledge and experience to think about and manage their actions and reactions.

-Because teenage dogs are so much more energetic and interactive, they can easily find themselves in conflict when they're asked to stop doing something, or simply to calm down - even in situations when they were previously 'obedient' and responded immediately.
+Teenage dogs are a lot more energetic and interactive.
+They can easily find themselves in conflict when they're asked to stop doing something, or simply to calm down.
+It even happens in situations when they used to be 'obedient' and responded instantly.

 Dog adolescence can cause frustration

-Some dogs, depending on their temperament (or personality), may become frustrated when they can't get what they want, and because this is a negative emotion, it can trigger negatively motivated behaviours.
+Some dogs, depending on their temperament (or personality), may become frustrated when they can't get what they want.
+Because this is a negative emotion, it can trigger negatively motivated behaviours.
 This includes excessive barking and annoying behaviours like jumping up, scratching, nipping, biting the lead and even aggression.

-It's therefore unsurprising that many owners report big changes in their dogs' behaviour.
+It's unsurprising that many owners report big changes in their dogs' behaviour.
 Sadly, adolescence is a time when some puppies may find themselves being rehomed.
-However, the good news is that this period of problematic behaviour does pass, and we've pulled together some top tips to help you through this difficult 'teenage' phase.
+The good news is that this period of problematic behaviour does pass.
+We've pulled together some top tips to help you through this difficult 'teenage' phase.